joshwlivingston/advanced-r/README.md

 identified via a single string - they *must* be unique, so repetition/resampling results in new row names

-Row names can be onverted to a column in a tibble using `rownames_to_column()` or the `rownames` argument in `as_tibble()`
+Row names can be converted to a column in a tibble using `rownames_to_column()` or the `rownames` argument in `as_tibble()`
 <br><br>